 Over the course of the semester, we will read and discuss a number of empirical research articles that use the designs discussed in each section of the course.
 Each student will be in charge of presenting and leading discussion of one article.
 The presentation should cover: 1) the motivation for the research, 2) the main research question(s), 3) relevant details about how the research was carried out, 4) a succinct summary of the results, and 5) implications of the findings.
-Through discussion, we will then identify any important shortcomings or critiques of the research.
+Through discussion, the class will then identify major design features and critiques of the research